sourcesoft/dotfiles/README.md

-> List of tools and techs I use as a designer and developer
+> List of tools and techs I use as a developer

 I'm a fullstack web developer but any one of us have a tail to tell about our cool other skills and tools.
 This is not a resume and doesn't list skills, but things I use or like to, daily.